-colorado is leading the charge for ensuring students have opportunities to not only learn about climate change at school, but act.
+colorado is leading the charge by empowering students to not only learn about climate change at school, but take action in their local communities.

 Since being signed into law in May of 2024, the Seal of Climate Literacy has been implemented across Local Education Providers (districts, charter networks, and schools) in Colorado, including in rural and urban areas.